Marina Raguš: Return to political life (2020–present)

 In May 2022, Vojislav Šešelj received a summons to appear before the International Residual Mechanism for Criminal Tribunals (the successor body to the ICTY) to respond to charges concerning the publication of classified information and the names of protected witnesses.
 The summons also included the names of seven current and former Radical Party officials, including Raguš.
-She was ultimately not included in an indictment of SRS officials issued by the court on 11 August 2023.
+She was ultimately not included in the indictment issued by the court on 11 August 2023.

 Raguš was promoted to the eighth position on the SNS's Serbia Must Not Stop list in the 2023 Serbian parliamentary election and was elected to a fifth term when the list won a majority victory with 129 seats.
-She was again chosen as deputy leader of the SNS coalition's assembly group after the election, and on 20 March 2024 she became a deputy speaker of the assembly.
-She is also the chair of the foreign affairs committee, a member of the committee on the rights of the child, a deputy member of the culture and information committee, and once again the leader of Serbia's parliamentary friendship group with China.
+She was again chosen as deputy leader of the SNS coalition's assembly group, and on 20 March 2024 she became a deputy speaker of the assembly.
+Raguš is also the chair of the foreign affairs committee, a member of the committee on the rights of the child, and once again the leader of Serbia's parliamentary friendship group with China.
 In June 2024, she led a Serbian delegation that met with Zhao Leji, the chairman of the Standing Committee of the National People's Congress of China, in Beijing.

+While presiding over the assembly in October 2025, Raguš controversially chose to continue the work of parliament after a fatal shooting took place outside the assembly building.